 Sometimes things fall apart so better things can come together.
 This is the mindset of Chicago’s hottest female-fronted pop rock band “Phosphene”.
+Keeping their spirits resilient in the face of overwhelming odds, Phosphene is known for being the hardest working band in Chicago.

-On January 1st, 2014 the band hit 20,000 fans on their Facebook page making an extraordinary entrance into the New Year.
-They are leading the Illinois rock market with over 120,000 fans worldwide.
-Phosphene’s singles have been aired on different radio stations and they have made in studio appearances with 105.5FM THE KAT and 103.9FM THE FOX.
-They have been featured on TV with a human interest piece on FOX NEWS, A live show highlight with ABC 7 NEWS CHICAGO, A live acoustic performance on The Mancow Show, and Phosphene’s singer Jeni sang the National Anthem on ESPN “Friday Night Fights” hosted by Mike Tyson.
+Phosphene is leading the Illinois rock market with over 120,000 fans worldwide.
+Phosphene’s singles have been played on different radio stations that air both nationally and internationally.
+They have been featured on TV with FOX NEWS, ABC 7 NEWS and The Mancow Show.
+Phosphene’s singer Jeni sang the National Anthem on ESPN “Friday Night Fights” hosted by Mike Tyson.

-Jeni the lead singer of Phosphene states “We put our blood, sweat, and tears into this project and spent many sleepless nights perfecting and analyzing our music so it would not only reach the hearts but shake the souls of all our listeners”.
+Jeni the lead singer of Phosphene states “We put our blood, sweat, and tears into this project and spent many sleepless nights perfecting and analyzing our music so it would not only reach the hearts but shake the souls of all our listeners.”